nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris brushes his teeth with a mixture of iron shavings, industrial paint remover, and wood-grain alcohol.
+>How do you tell an introverted computer scientist from an extroverted computer scientist?
+The extrovert looks at *your* shoes when he talks to you.
 <!-- /joke -->

-*Last update: Sat, 08 May 2021 18:28:04 GMT*
+*Last update: Sat, 08 May 2021 19:17:24 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)